pIlIp-d/Instagram-Wordcloud/README.md

   Then start the python script with tiping `python3 <path-to-project>/instagram-wordcloud.py` in you terminal.

   #### Options in Instagram-wordcloud.py

-  If you want to open an matplotlib instance instead of saving the file, you can change `save` -> false.

   To change the density of the words change the `max_words` value.